-In a similar way, PUG incorporates four theoretical assumptions about skills, another key type of knowledge structure.
+In a similar way, PUG incorporates four thoretical assumptions about skills, another key type of knowledge structure.
 First, they ground symbols that refer to activities in terms of percepts, concepts, and their associated numeric attributes.
 Second, intentions are always instances of defined skills that refer to perceived or imagined objects.
-Third, each skill specifies a graded target concept that it aims to achieve.
+Third, each skill specifes a graded target concept that it aims to achieve.
 Finally, it includes equations for control attributes that are functions of the mismatch between the target concept and the situation.
-As a result, each intention has an associated activation that is one minus the veracity of its target.
-Again, PUG's syntax for skills reflects these theoretical assumptions.
-This shares some features with concepts but also introduces new ones.
-The head specifies the skill's name and arguments, while the antecedents include a set of elements described by an entity type, an identifier, and attribute values, along with optional Boolean tests.
-However, it also includes fields for the target concept and control equations that determine how to act in the environment.
+As a result, each intention has an associated activation that indicates the degree to which the agent is pursuing it on a given cycle.
+Table 2: (a) Two skills for the two-dimensional robot domain, each of which includes a relational head, a set of observed entities, Boolean tests, control equations, and a target concept.
+The first skill influences the control attribute move-rate, while the second affects turn-rate. (b) Four intentions for approaching the target object O3 and for avoding the obstacles O1 and O2, the first two being instances of the skills in (a).